 Tip: Although the instructions won’t say so, I think hanging the tube lower than the stove top when the juice starts to flow makes the process easier.

 Tip: Wait the entire recommended amount of time.
 Juices start and stop often, so sit tight!
 It ain’t over ’til it’s over…

-The entire process takes up to 90 minutes.
-All you have to do is check the boiling water and make sure it doesn’t all boil up.
+The entire process takes up to 90 minutes or longer.
+All you have to do is check the boiling water and make sure it doesn’t boil out.

 When the process is finished the apples can just sit and cool, making it easy to take off the peel.
 Reserve 1 cup apple juice and 1 cup steamed apples (mashed).
 If you boiled the apples, fish them out and do the same thing; filter the juice.